Developer(s) – Snowcastle Games

 A turn-based RPG reminiscent of classic Final Fantasy or Dragon Quest games, Earthlock is a game developed by Norwegian outlet Snowcastle Games after securing $250,000 funding amidst a successful Kickstarter campaign, and later published by Soedesco Entertainment; currently one of the most prominent publishers of indie games in, having marketed games like Tower of Guns and Teslagrad to name but a few.
-Whilst not lasting anywhere near as long as games in the aforementioned tow major RPG series, it retains a lot of the addictive gameplay and satisfaction to be had for developing player characters, as well as a fairly intriguing story set in a wonderfully outlandish world.
+Whilst not lasting anywhere near as long as games in the aforementioned two major RPG series, it retains a lot of the addictive gameplay and satisfaction to be had for developing player characters, as well as a fairly intriguing story set in a wonderfully outlandish world.

 Graphics – 7.5/10

 The conceptual design of this game speaks to me as a combination of Final Fantasy IX and Star Wars, in that there is the element of futuristic steampunk technology, much like the classic Squaresoft game, and then there’s also the element of different alien species co-existing together, as the character Amon and his uncle Benjo scavenge together at the start of the story; reminiscent of how species exist together in the likes of Star Wars or Mass Effect.
-Specifically, the desert areas remind me a lot of the planet Tatooine.
-Though it may not stand out greatly on a technical level, the conceptual design certainly makes up or that.
+Specifically, the desert areas remind me of the planet Tatooine.
+Though it may not stand out greatly on a technical level, the conceptual design certainly makes up for that.

 Gameplay – 8.5/10

-Earthlock is a story-driven turn-based RPG; the objective of which is to recruit the main characters to the party, and engage in randomly prompted battles in order to level up each characters to make them as strong as possible, in turn, advancing the main story.
+Earthlock is a story-driven turn-based RPG; the objective of which is to recruit the main characters to the party, and engage in randomly prompted battles in order to level up each character to make them as strong as possible, in turn, advancing the main story.
 In addition, there are also side quests and causes to revisit previous areas, as there are places with stronger monsters, which players need to become stronger over time in order to go back to and explore.
-Though the gameplay formula has been replicated many times before, Earthlock still gives player a lot to play for in the time that it lasts.
+Though the gameplay formula has been replicated many times before, Earthlock still gives the player a lot to play for in the time that it lasts.
 It also always addicting to level up characters, and gain new abilities that can be used in combat to achieve more of an edge in battle.

 Controls – 10/10

 The controls for these games are always very straightforward, and Earthlock is no exception.
-Exploration and combat are extremely easily to get to grips with, and players will not experience any unnecessary complications while playing.
+Exploration and combat are extremely easy to get to grips with, and players will not experience any unnecessary complications while playing.
 Seeing games like this surfacing within the indie gaming community since the start of the eighth generation has been a breath of fresh air following the unnecessary and frustrating changes made to the combat system in the Final Fantasy games since Final Fantasy XII, and the controls are a massive part of this.
 Earthlock is a game that gets turn-based combat right in this respect.